jamesbriggs/pgloader_wrapper/README.md

 I'm familiar with MySQL but not Postgresql.
 What do I need to know?

 - In MySQL, database and schema are the same thing (a directory on disk.)
 In Postgresql, a database is a container for multiple objects like schemas and roles.
-- In Postgresql a user is the same thing as a role (aside from default differences in inheritance.)
+- In Postgresql, a user is the same thing as a role (aside from minor differences in inheritance.)
 - In MySQL, a unique index is a unique constraint.
 In Postgresql, a unique constraint's underlying mechanism is a unique index, but they are considered different.
 UPSERTs require constraints.